Kalpetta

-Apart from being the administrative capital of the district, Kalpetta is also the main hub of tourism activities in Wayanad due to its central location within the district and its proximity to most visited tourist sites.
-There is a good number of hotels and resorts within and surrounding the city of Kalpetta.

-Etymology

-It is believed that the early Jain residents who migrated from Karnataka had named the place "Kalpetta".
-In Kannada, the words "Kal" and "Pettah" mean "deposits of stones".
-Rocks, large and small, are found throughout the landscape of Kalpetta.
-Hence this name was derived.

 History

-Kalpetta was under the rule of Western Ganga dynasty until AD930.
-Through ages this region fell into the rule of Hoysala Empire, Vijayanagara Empire, and Kingdom of Mysore.
-Pazhassi Raja was the next to rule the region.
-Kalpetta Nair administered the place as the representative for Pazhassi Raja.
-Mysorean invasion of Kerala made Kalpetta a part of Tipu Sultan's empire.
-This continued until the demise of Tipu Sultan.
-Along with the rest of Malabar, Kalpetta also came under British rule after Tipu Sultan's demise.

 In Wayanad, the Indian independence movement started first at Kalpetta.
 The first political conference was held in 1921 under the leadership of Dharmaraja Iyer.
 K. P. Kesava Menon and A. K. Gopalan participated in this meeting.
 Formation of the committee of Indian National Congress also occurred around the same time.
-Father of the nation, Mahatma Gandhi visited Kalpetta on 1934 January 14.
+Mahatma Gandhi visited Kalpetta on 1934 January 14.

 Kalpetta became the headquarters when Wayanad district was formed on 1 November 1980.
 Kalpetta was still a Village Panchayath when it became district headquarters and it attained Municipality status on 1 April 1990.